B2027

 If you wish to graduate with a Bachelor of Business and Commerce (B2026) prior to the completion of the double degree you must have completed at least 144 credit points of studies, including all of the requirements in Part A and B for the Bachelor of Business and Commerce degree.

-If you wish to graduate with a Bachelor of Digital Media and Communication (A2011) prior to the completion of the double degree you must have completed at least 144 credit points of studies, including all of the requirements in Part A, B and C for the Bachelor of Digital Media and Communication degree.
+If you wish to graduate with a Bachelor of Business and Commerce (B2026) prior to the completion of the double degree you must have completed at least 144 credit points of studies, including all of the requirements in Part A B and C for the Bachelor of Business and Commerce degree.

 How will my unit/major selection impact on my exchange program